 There are four marking periods in each academic year.
-At the end of each marking period, a report card is sent home.
+At the end of each marking period, a report card is sent home via the Genesis Parent/Student Portal.
 Students receive a course grade and may receive one or more teacher comments.
 In addition, a midterm progress report is mailed home halfway through each marking period to convey student progress in each subject.
 The frequency of reports is designed to keep students and parents apprised of progress or special concerns as the year proceeds.
 Final report cards are mailed home at the end of the year.
 Parents and students are encouraged to access Genesis on a regular basis.
 See the OHS technology coordinator for portal access.